 At this point, we’re feeling better, life seems to be going well, and we’re not in so much pain.
 This is one of the most classic times to forget what got us into sobriety in the first place.
 Don’t fall for that trap!

-We’re never finished; staying sober one day at a time will provide a host of additional benefits as you continue your recovery journey.
+We’re never finished; staying sober one day at a time will provide a host of additional benefits as you continue your recovery journey to 6 months sober and beyond!

 It’s also important to remember that recovery is a lifelong process and staying sober one day at a time is the key to long-term success.
 While the first 90 days can be a challenging and overwhelming time, continuing to stay sober can bring a sense of stability and consistency to your life.